cookjohns/HospitalDatabase/README.md

 If you don't know how all of this works, it's really easy.
 Without going into detailed instructions, just branch the repo, make your changes to your branch, then when you're ready submit a pull request.
 That will allow us to see and discuss the proposed changes, and merge them into the master branch when we're all good.

 Committing to your branch often is good.
 If you added something and it still passes your tests, commit.
 If you added something and it doesn't break anything else, commit.
 More of a reminder for myself than anything.

+If you want to try things out, feel free to branch, edit this file, commit, then submit a pull request.